debops/debops/docs/organizational-structure.rst

 This is a core team of people that contribute to the Project and direct its evolution.
 They have the power to bring new Developers and Contributors into the project.
-Their GPG keys are stored in `debops-keyring`_ which can be used for auditing.
+Their OpenPGP keys are stored in `debops-keyring`_ which can be used for auditing.

 Being a DebOps Developer does not imply write access to critical parts of